-One of the most common struggles I hear from teachers is the lack of time management.
-Surprisingly it’s not just the new teachers.
+One of the most common struggles I hear from teachers is the lack of time.
+The issue, though, isn’t a lack of time.
+It’s a lack of time management skills and surprisingly it’s not just the new teachers struggling with this skill.
 It seems like time management for teachers is a challenge at all levels of experience.

 This post may contain affiliate links.
 That just means that if you purchase something using a link I share, I get a percentage from that purchase.
 This helps me keep The Simply Organized Teacher going!
 You can read more in my disclosure policy.

 A lot of the responses to my question about the biggest struggle look like “fitting it in the curriculum,” “time,” “finding time to cover everything,” “time,” “sticking to plans and routines,” “time.”

 Everything all revolves around the need for more time.
 Well, we can’t get more time.
 But we can manage our time better!
 Let’s chat about some practical things you can do to manage your time, stay focused, and get your kids to finish their work.Get the Productivity Tips Freebie here!

 5 Tips to Improve Time Management for Teachers

 These strategies aren’t anything new.
 In fact, most of these are things I learned from my exchange teacher (like a mentor) during my year with Teacher Fellows.
 But they are things I didn’t know stepping into my classroom for the very first time.
 Or, maybe I knew them, I just didn’t know how to practically implement them.

 The most important part of setting timers is sticking to them.
 In fact, a lot of times I would set timers three to five minutes before a subject was supposed to end so I had time to wrap up whatever I needed to.